-Depending on large satellites to continuously advance payload capabilities comes at a cost—a high one.
+Depending on large satellites to continuously advance payload capabilities can come at a cost—a high one.
 Traditional development schedules can be expensive and take years, and should something go wrong, replacing devices might call for another costly round of production.
-Hosted payloads on CubeSats are a more affordable alternative.
+Hosted payloads on CubeSats can be a more affordable alternative.

 With our cutting-edge CubeSat technology and rapid manufacturing process, Spire can offer government customers an inexpensive hosted payload solution.
 This helps ensure expanding operations and upgrading technology stays affordable, and rapid replenishment is economically viable.
 They are light in weight, and on your budget sheet.

 “Some government agencies have reported saving hundreds of millions of dollars to date from using innovative arrangements such as hosted payloads,” said the GAO.